 USPS is currently the only major shipper that doesn’t factor dimensional weight into their main shipping services.
 With Priority Mail, the actual weight of the package is still the deciding factor when calculating rates.
 USPS also has a volume-based shipping service that focuses on volume rather than weight (Flat Rate Green with ShippingEasy).
 This service gives you the choice of focusing on volume over weight without the drawbacks imposed by UPS and FedEx.

-This is just another way UPS and FedEx can add small charges to shipments that might fly under the radar for many sellers (including things like Residential Surcharges, unusual size surcharges, small rate incremental increases, fuel surcharges, etc).
-It’s up to sellers to optimize their shipping to avoid extra surcharges on their invoices, or look for specific shipping services that don’t add these surcharges.
+This is just another way UPS and FedEx can add small charges to shipments that might fly under the radar for many sellers (including things like Residential Surcharges, unusual size surcharges, small rate incremental increases, fuel surcharges, etc.).
+It’s up to sellers to optimize their shipping to avoid extra surcharges on their invoices or look for specific shipping services that don’t add these surcharges.
 Check out our dimensional weight calculator to help you with your calculations by clicking below.